Mistium/Origin-OS/OSL Challenges/Lvl 1/5 Assigning An Array.md

 ## Instructions

-Write a program that draws an image from the internet onto your application
+Write a program that draws an array onto your application

 ## What it should look like